nakabonne/site/content/about.md

 # What I value

-- Fun - that's the reason why I live
+- Joy - that's the reason why I live
 - Curiosity - no greater pleasure than understanding
 - Simplicity - solve complicated things in a simple way